Loving strangers was the command of a loving God in the Old Testament.

-Imagine that you live in the Middle East of 2000 or 3000 years ago.
-As you travel, you discover there is no Holiday Inn where you can stop for the night.
-Travellers had to depend on the hospitality of strangers for their comfort, their lives, their safety.
+Imagine you are living in the Middle East of 2000 or 3000 years ago.
+In your travels, you discover there is no Holiday Inn where you can stop for the night.
+Travelers in ancient times relied on the hospitality of strangers for their comfort, their lives, their safety.

-Not only was Israel commanded to treat strangers with kindness.
-God said Israel must love strangers as they love their neighbors.
+Not only was Israel commanded to treat strangers with kindness, God also commanded Israel to love strangers as they love their neighbors.

 “Thou shalt not avenge, nor bear any grudge against the children of thy people, but thou shalt love thy neighbor as thyself: I am the LORD.”
 Leviticus 19:18.